ckaestne/seai/lectures/04_goals/goals.md

     - Social justice improved, well-being elevated, fairness improved
 * Often not directly measurable from system output; slow indicators

-**Accurate models themselves are not the ultimate goal!**
+**Implication: Accurate ML models themselves are not the ultimate goal!**

-**AI may only very indirectly influence such organizational objectives; influence hard to quantify; lagging measures**
+**ML may only indirectly influence such organizational objectives; influence is often hard to quantify; lagging measures**

 <!-- ---- -->